-The German Language School of Marin offers an affordable and convenient opportunity to receive creative instruction methods that will help you and your family launch or advance your German language and cultural skills.
+The German Language School of the North Bay offers an affordable and convenient opportunity to receive creative instruction methods that will help you and your family launch or advance your German language and cultural skills.

 We provide classes optimized to establish and build upon an enthusiasm for the German language and the diverse cultures of German-speaking countries; if you are in need of skills and drills outside of the college classroom, we offer dynamic learning resources to help in the enhancement of your current language skills.